 Want to premiere your new track on a blog?
 Keen to set up radio or TV interviews?
 Your PR Manager is the person handling all your publicity and press needs.
 Basically, publicists know exactly how and when to generate noise and excitement about you.

-When you’re releasing a new song or promoting a tour, your publicist will arrange media interviews, public appearances and get your name in the news on blogs and radio.
+When you’re releasing a new song or promoting a tour, your publicist will arrange media interviews, and public appearances and get your name in the news on blogs and radio.
 Some publicists also offer playlist pitching.

-Look for a PR Manager with a large network of media contacts, a working knowledge of the current media landscape and proven case studies from their work with other artists (ask for these when you’re interviewing potential candidates).
+Look for a PR Manager with a large network of media contacts, working knowledge of the current media landscape and proven case studies from their work with other artists (ask for these when you’re interviewing potential candidates).

 Publicists generally work on a monthly retainer for a fixed number of hours around key projects (like album releases or tours), so if you’re going to hire one, make sure you do it at least 6 weeks out from your release date.
 They’ll need as much time as possible to develop your communications strategy, prepare assets and start conversations about you with their contacts.